 - 5 garlic buds

-- 6 coriander (cilantro) roots with parts of stems (or a bunch of coriander leaves with stems)
+- 6 coriander (cilantro) roots with parts of stems (or a large bouquet of coriander leaves with stems)

 - 2 lemongrass stalks, chopped (or grated zest from one lemon)